 The answer may be "Yes" for some people.
 However, the real question is whether you have the financial resources to support your level of spending for the rest of your life.
 To figure that out, learn how much income a couple might expect with $300,000 in a retirement account.

 While the example below might not match your situation perfectly, you can apply the same concepts and calculations to help figure out your retirement plan.

 - Retiring on $300,000 may be possible for some people, but you'll need to have a strategy in order for that to work.

 - Social Security, pensions, and other sources of income can help supplement any money you have saved.

 - Be sure you're prepared for healthcare costs, taxes, market losses, and other factors that may impact your money in retirement.

 In addition to whatever you have saved, you’ll probably receive some retirement income from Social Security, or possibly a pension.
 To plan your retirement, start by understanding how much base income you will receive.
 These are “guaranteed” sources of income that should continue regardless of how much money you’ve saved on your own.
 Social Security and pension income are two of the most common.

-A single person could still retire on $300,000 of savings, but would likely need to be stricter in their budgeting and expenses.
+A single person could still retire on $300,000 in savings, but they would likely need to be stricter in their budgeting and expenses.

 Additional Income Sources